 EXAMPLES OF WORK

 While performing the duties of this position, the employee mainly works outdoors, near machinery, or in high precarious places.
 The employee will likely be exposed to wet/humid/hot/cold weather conditions.
-The employee will occasionally be exposed to fumes, airborne particles, chemicals, vibration and other potential hazards associated with the maintenance and/or construction of roads and drainage works and other types of construction.
+The employee will occasionally be exposed to fumes, airborne particles, chemicals, vibration and other potential hazards associated with the maintenance and/or construction of roads and drainage works and sign installation or construction.
 The noise level in the work environment is normally quiet to moderate, but can be high under certain circumstances.
-Manual dexterity is necessary in order to manipulate machinery, trucks, and tools.

 MINIMUM ENTRANCE REQUIREMENTS

 • Five (5) years experience as an automotive or heavy equipment mechanic, with at least one (1) year experience performing repairs to heavy diesel equipment; or any equivalent combination of related training and experience.

 • Considerable knowledge of standard practices, methods, tools and equipment in the automotive mechanical trade.

 • Comprehensive knowledge of the construction, design, repair and adjustment of a wide variety of specialized medium/heavy duty trucks and equipment, pumps and apparatus

 • Thorough knowledge of the usual types of tools and equipment, as well as specialized tools, gauges, machinery and analyzing equipment used in the repair, servicing and maintenance of gas and diesel driven equipment.

 • Considerable knowledge of the principles of gasoline and diesel engine operation.